Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: A Historical Account and New Separation Results

-The proof of Lemma \ref{second-pumping-lemma} will be given in Section \ref{sec:second-lemma-verify}.
-For the proof, we need a technical assertion (Proposition \ref{stack-operational}), which links a nondegenerate iterative pair to a specific stack behavior, called ``stack-operational'', of an underlying deterministic pushdown automaton explained in Section \ref{sec:stack-operational}.

-Using the two pumping lemmas for $\dcfl[d]$, we significantly expand the applicable scope of the argument of Liu and Weiner \cite{LW73}, which is limited to specific bounded languages, to other types of languages, including the aforementioned languages $L_d^{(\leq)}$ and $NPal^{\#}_d$ for an arbitrary index $d\geq2$.
+With the use of our pumping lemmas for $\dcfl[d]$, we significantly expand the applicable scope of the argument of Liu and Weiner \cite{LW73}, which is limited to specific bounded languages, to other types of languages, including the aforementioned languages $L_d^{(\leq)}$ and $NPal^{\#}_d$ for an arbitrary index $d\geq2$.

 \begin{theorem} For any integer $d$ at least $2$, the languages $L_d^{(\leq)}$ and $NPal^{\#}_d$ are not in $\dcfl(d-1)$. \end{theorem}